BorthakurAyon/borthakurayon.github.io/_pages/home.md

 ---
 **NOTE** -
-The lab is actively looking for motivated and dynamic students interested in working on deep learning / embedded AI / neuromorphic computing / computational neuroscience to join.
-If interested, please drop an email to Ayon mentioning your interests.
+Deep learning, embedded AI, neuromorphic computing, and computational neuroscience PhD positions are available in the lab.If interested, please send an email to Ayon (ayon.borthakur@ai.iith.ac.in) mentioning your interests.

 ---